gkim65/2020_ElectionBlogPost_gov1347/BlogPosts/blog9.md

 #### "Safe" States

-States were deemed to be "safe" if the polling model correctly predicted the winner for at least 10 elections out of 11 from the years 1976-2016 from out of sample testing.
+States were deemed to be "safe" if my polling model correctly predicted, in out of sample testing, the winner for at least 10 out of 11 elections from the years 1976-2016.

 Predictions for these these safe states were made using the same polling election data between the years 1976-2016, where the dependent variable: **state wide popular vote percentage**, was determined in a binomial regression using the independent variable: **polling averages 1 week from the election**.
 To see what the 2020 popular vote percentages and win margin predictions were for these 17 states, please visit the appendix here: [Popular Vote Predictions Safe States](appendix9.md).
 The appendix also contains visualizations of the predicted safe states popular vote percentages on a map.